omar-amrani/build-your-ios-test-app/README.md

 ## 2- Getting started with your first iOS app
 ### a- Download and Install Xcode
-Xcode is a development environment for macOS and that isused to build iOS apps.
+Xcode is a development environment for macOS and that is used to build iOS apps.
 First, you'll need to create an apple account by going [here](https://appleid.apple.com/account?appId=632&returnUrl=https%3A%2F%2Fdeveloper.apple.com%2Fdownload%2F#!&page=create) then you can download Xcode by going to this [link](https://developer.apple.com/xcode/).
 After that, just follow the instructions to get Xcode installed.
 I recommend to check out [this video](https://www.youtube.com/watch?v=YIZxSZJMU2Y) to know more about how to use Xcode.
 ### b- Create a new Xcode project